NomadicDaddy/htmx-debugger/README.md

 4. Click on "Load unpacked" and select the directory containing the extension files.
 5. The htmx-debugger extension should now appear in your list of installed extensions.

+### Firefox Add-Ons (Recommended)

+1. Visit the [htmx-debugger page](https://addons.mozilla.org/en-US/firefox/addon/htmx-debugger) on the Firefox Add-Ons website.
+2. Click the "Add to Firefox" button.
+3. Confirm the installation when prompted.

 ### Manual Firefox Installation

 1. Download the latest release file for Firefox browsers.
 2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`.
 3. Click on "Load Temporary Add-on..." and select the downloaded release file.
 4. The htmx-debugger extension should now appear in your list of installed extensions.

+### Safari Coming Soon

 ## Usage